Urgent: homophobic crackdown worsens in Egypt

 It started with the waving of an LGBTI+ flag at a concert on 22nd September.
 Egypt’s security forces and public prosecutor began actively hunting down people based on their perceived sexuality, arresting them and subjecting them to humiliating tests.

 The number of those being targeted is increasing at a horrifying rate.
 Right now, over 70 people have been arrested.
-Some have been sentenced between six months and four years in prison, while others await sentencing.
+Most recently, a Cairo court convicted 16 men of “debauchery” and sentenced them to three years in prison, followed by three years’ probation, making the total number of people sentenced almost 50.
+Many others are awaiting sentencing.
 While in detention, some people have undergone forced anal examinations that amount to torture.

 Currently, over 60 members of parliament have signed a bill criminalizing “same-sex sexual activity” in Egypt.
-The bill is expected to be reviewed and discussed by parliament during its current session, and if approved it would be sent to the president for sign off.
+The bill is expected to be discussed and voted on by parliament during its current session, and if approved it would be sent to the president for sign off.
 The bill sets out penalties of up to 15 years imprisonment, depending on the number of charges and the provisions of law a person is convicted under.

 We need to act now, before it is too late.